St. Patrick's Day

 At The Spencer Hotel

 Dublin's St. Patrick's Day on the 17th March is still by far the biggest date in the Dublin calendar.
-The day when everybody is a little bit Irish!
-It's now celebrated with plenty of pints of the black stuff not only in Ireland, but all over the world.
+This is a day when everybody can be a little bit Irish!
+This day is now celebrated with plenty of pints of the black stuff not only in Ireland, but all over the world.
 Dublin is definitely the best place to experience Ireland’s famous National Day, when the whole city goes green and is packed with fantastic events.

 The Spencer Hotel is ideally located close to the St. Patrick's Day Festival.
-The festival and activities run over 4 days from the 16th to the 19th of March.
+The festival and activities run over 4 days from the 13th to the 17th of March.
 Four jam packed days of fun for all ages.
-We have highlighted below just some of the events taking place in the city during the 4 day St. Patrick's Day Festival.
-Book your St Patrick's Day break at The Spencer today.
+We have highlighted below just some of the events that have taken place previously in the city during the 4 day St. Patrick's Day Festival.
+Book one of our luxurious and comfortable rooms at The Spencer for your St Patrick's Day break today.

 Event: St. Patrick's Day Parade